lextm/jekyll-theme-chirpy/_posts/2013-1-31-tritonmate-words-how-to-compile-on-opensuse-and-ubuntu.md

 ---
 layout: post
 title: "TritonMate Words: How to Compile on openSUSE and Ubuntu"
+description: "Finally I learned how to run NuGet on Mono, so below is the updated steps to build #SNMP latest code base on Mono and openSUSE."
 tags: SNMP Linux
 permalink: /tritonmate-words-how-to-compile-on-opensuse-and-ubuntu-f4cf99c83309
 excerpt_separator: <!--more-->